yangwhale/gpu-recipes/training/a4high/README.md

 [中文文档](./README_CN.md)

+#
+Contributors:
+- Chris Yang
+- Felix Li
+- Suffian Khan
+- Tony Chen

 ## Supported Models

-- ✅ Llama3-8B FP8 - Ready to use
+- ✅ Llama-3.1-8B  16 GPUs FP8 - Ready to use
-- ✅ Mixtral-8x7B FP8 - Ready to use
+- ✅ Llama-3.1-8B  16 GPUs BF16 - Ready to use
-- ✅ Llama-3.1-70B FP8 - Ready to use
+- ✅ Llama-3.1-70B 16 GPUs FP8 - Ready to use
-- ✅ Llama3-8B BF16 - Ready to use
-- 🚧 Mixtral-8x7B BF16 - Work in progress
 - ✅ Llama-3.1-70B 256 GPUs FP8 - Ready to use
 - ✅ Llama-3.1-70B 256 GPUs BF16 - Ready to use
+- ✅ Mixtral-8x7B  16 GPUs FP8 - Ready to use
+- ✅ Mixtral-8x7B  16 GPUs BF16 - Work in progress
 - ✅ Mixtral-8x7B  256 GPUs FP8 - Ready to use
 - ✅ Mixtral-8x7B  256 GPUs BF16 - Ready to use